ultraq/thymeleaf-layout-dialect/README.md

 ========================

 A new dialect for Thymeleaf that allows you to use layout/decorator pages to style your content.
-If you've ever used SiteMesh 2, then the concepts of this library will be very familiar to you.
+If you've ever used SiteMesh 2 or JSF with Facelets, then the concepts of this library will be very familiar to you.

 Requirements
 ------------

  - Java 6
- - Thymeleaf 2.0 (2.0.8 and its dependencies included)
+ - Thymeleaf 2.0 (2.0.10 and its dependencies included)

 Installation